-2.13.2 Dangling pointers
+2.14 Dangling pointers

-\dangling {L} is a predicate taking a set of some pointer to l-values as argument and means that each l-value in this set has a dangling content at label L. That, its value is (or contains bits of) a dangling address: either the address of a local variable referred to outside of its scope, or the address of a variable that has been dynamically allocated, then deallocated.
+\dangling{L} is a predicate taking a set of some pointer (having a type other than void) to l-values as argument and means that each l-value in this set has a dangling content at label L. That is, its value is (or contains bits of) a dangling address: either the address of a local variable referred to outside of its scope or the address of a variable that has been dynamically allocated, then deallocated.